helmholtz-analytics/mpi4torch/doc/basic_usage.rst

-In the following we are going to discuss the different options and caveats that come with mixing MPI and pytorch's automatic differentiation (AD) functionality, and what consequences this has for using the torchmpi library.
+In the following we are going to discuss the different options and caveats that come with mixing MPI and pytorch's automatic differentiation (AD) functionality, and what consequences this has for using the mpi4torch library.

-Note that although we will within this document mostly talk about the interplay of torchmpi with pytorch's AD, this does not mean that torchmpi could not in principle be used as one might expect coming from other MPI libraries.
-The main difference, however, is that if one plans to use torchmpi as a building block in some automatic differentiable code, the usage of torchmpi actually differs a lot to these "classical" programming paradigms.
+Note that although we will within this document mostly talk about the interplay of mpi4torch with pytorch's AD, this does not mean that mpi4torch could not in principle be used as one might expect coming from other MPI libraries.
+The main difference, however, is that if one plans to use mpi4torch as a building block in some automatic differentiable code, the usage of mpi4torch actually differs a lot to these "classical" programming paradigms.
-It is thus *highly* recommended for everybody to read this document before, e.g., literally translating MPI calls to torchmpi.
+It is thus *highly* recommended for everybody to read this document before, e.g., literally translating MPI calls to mpi4torch.

 How pytorch's AD works
 ======================